gholzmacher/CPSWordPress/_pages/home.md

 								Learn More							</a>
 													<h3>
 								Penetration Testing							</h3>
-								Even sophisticated security strategies will be ineffective if people, processes, and technology aren’t tested often to identify and remediate vulnerabilities.
+								Even sophisticated security strategies can be ineffective if people, processes, and technology aren’t tested regularly.
 													<h3>
 								Reduce Liability							</h3>
 								Attempting to breach your security infrastructure can expose critical vulnerabilities.